HappyValleyIO/koil/docs/docs/deploy/heroku.md

 [![github env is pending](images/github-env-pending.png)](images/github-env-pending.png)

-Once the app has been deployed this will change to read `Deployed`.
+Once the app has been deployed, this will change to read `Deployed`.

-Click the `View deployment` button... and it's broken!
-This is because Heroku doesn't respect the `app.json` file's addons in production.
-I don't fully understand why they made this choice, but let's fix it.
+Click the `View deployment` button...and it's broken!
+Why did production break when the review app works?

+Springboard comes with an `app.json` file that acts as a configuration for Heroku review apps.
+This file contains configuration for our postgres database so that Heroku knows to spin one up for each review app.
+Unfortunately, the `app.json` file doesn't have any impact on production, so we'll have to do the initial setup manually.
+This is a one-time thing.
+Automated provisioning of these resources is out of the scope of this tutorial, but you could checkout the [Heroku docs on Terraform](https://devcenter.heroku.com/articles/using-terraform-with-heroku) if it's something you're interested in.

 ### Step 6: Spinning up the production database